swag (noun, verb) /swæɡ/ LISTEN

 Did you know?

-Since the late 1990s, swag has also been used to mean the free promotional gifts, such as pens and mouse pads, that companies give away at expos and conventions.
+Since the late 1990s, swag has also been used to mean the free promotional gifts, such as pens, that companies give away at expos and conventions.
 It emerged as an acronym for Stuff We All Get.
 A swag bag is a collection of gifts given by sponsors to important guests at conventions, parties or award shows, and depending on the importance of the event (and the guests), they can be worth thousands of dollars.
-Here’s a short video showing off some of the things nominees got from sponsors at the Oscars this year:
+Here’s a short video showing off some of the things nominees got from sponsors at the Oscars recently: